3.47 Drug-Free Workplace

 B. Policy

-The college is committed to providing each of its employees a drug-free workplace.
-As a Drug-Free Workplace and a recipient of federal funding, the college prohibits the use, possession, and distribution of all federally controlled substances – including marijuana.
-The college will take all available measures to continue to maintain a drug-free environment, including continued prohibition of use, possession, cultivation, distribution and/or sale of marijuana on the college’s campuses and education centers and in the college’s workplaces.
-This policy applies whenever any employee or other covered worker is representing or conducting business for the college.
+The college is committed to providing each of its employees, students, and visitors a safe, healthy, and productive environment.
+In compliance with the Drug-Free Workplace Act of 1988 and as a recipient of federal funding, the college prohibits the use, possession, and distribution of all federally controlled substances, including marijuana.
+The college maintains a drug-free environment, including continued prohibition of use, possession, cultivation, distribution and/or sale of marijuana on the college’s campuses and education centers and in the college’s workplaces.
+The college also controls the use of alcohol on the college’s campuses, education centers, and in the college’s workplaces, limiting it to educational purposes and approved college functions.

 C. Procedures

-This policy and the procedures are established:
+This policy and the procedures are established to:

-- to demonstrate the commitment of the college to the provision of education and prevention services designed to help prevent illegal and improper use of alcohol, other drugs and controlled substances;
+- demonstrate the commitment of the college to the provision of education and prevention services designed to help prevent illegal and improper use of alcohol, other drugs and controlled substances;

 Prohibited Behavior